 Facebook: Artful Dodger Whisky Collective

-I hope you enjoy exploring these indie gems as much as I enjoyed writing about them.
+We hope you enjoy exploring these indie gems as much as we enjoyed writing about them.
 Look out for even more in our upcoming tasting boxes.

 Do you have a favourite independent bottler?
 We’d love to hear about your favourite finds!